 The exam is held at the school in the January before the child’s year of entry.
 Candidates spend the whole day at school and a free lunch is provided.

-The 2020 entrance exam is on Wednesday 15th January 2020.
-The closing date for 11+ applications is Friday 13th December 2019.
-Please visit our Senior school admissions page to find out how to apply.
+Please visit our Senior School admissions page to find out how to apply.

 Clothing, equipment and collection

 Candidates should wear comfortable, casual clothes – not school uniform.

 Parents will receive their child’s exam number, a list of items they need to bring with them and car parking details a few days before the exam.

 Applicants take four papers – three before lunch and one in the afternoon:

 Our Entrance paper in English will consist of two sections – comprehension and creative writing.